captn3m0/electron-fingerprints/HACKING.md

 }
 ```

-## `lookup-table.php`

-This generates an inverted-lookup-table from all the hashes.
-So you can pass a hash and get a list of releases that specific hash was found in.
+Post generation of hashes, a lookup table is generated from all the hashes.
+Using this lookup table, you can query a hash and get a list of releases that specific hash was found in.

 These are stored in the following architecture specific files:

 - `lookup/darwin-arm64.json`